 1948 Checker Notions was founded in 1948 by Bob Krieger and Jerry Van Walbeck to promptly supply zippers, threads, yarns and ribbon to J.C.
 Penney, Woolworth and Kresge stores in Northwest Ohio.
 Delivery from the store’s main supply sources could take up to six weeks.
 The founders recognized that potential business awaited if orders could be shipped the day they were ordered.
 Our present day commitment to same day shipping remains the same.
 The venture began with $150 each and was located in Jerry’s basement on Bellevue Road in Toledo.
 Bob would sell the products during the day and Jerry would process the orders and keep the books.
 Both partners still maintained other full-time jobs.
 Checker was a very small private enterprise.
 Del Krieger, Bob’s wife, named Checker Notions when she made an order form for all the notions stocked so the customer could put a check mark next to the items they wanted.
 She initiated the phrase “Check with Checker.”
 This phrase appeared on company stationery and was part of the greeting on the telephone.

 In 1953 the fledging company was moved to a small storefront on the corner of Lincoln and Detroit Avenues in Toledo.
 Also during this year, the second employee, Del Krieger joined the company on a part-time basis when she could break away from raising her two small children, Rob and Dede.
-Helen and Del worked in the warehouse, Jerry did the books and Bob called on the customers.
+Helen Younkman, our first employee, part time, and Del worked in the small warehouse, Jerry did the books and Bob called on the customers.

 1955 was a turning point in regards to commitment for Checker’s growth.
 Coats and Clark was Bob’s employer.
 While he was on vacation his supervisor called on Checker and found out that Bob was an owner and that he was working for both companies, against company rules.
 Coats and Clark immediately terminated him.
 This left no other choice.
 Del began to work full-time and Bob had to substantially increase his geographical sales effort calling on stores for Checker.